Women's History Past and Present: Adult

 Hecimovich, Gregg A.

-A finalist for the National Book Critics Circle Award for Biography and the Los Angeles Times Book Prize A groundbreaking study of the first Black female novelist and her life as an enslaved woman, from the biographer who solved the mystery of her identity, with a forward by Henry Louis...
+Winner of the Los Angeles Times Book Prize for Biography Finalist for the National Book Critics Circle Award for Biography A groundbreaking study of the first Black female novelist and her life as an enslaved woman, from the biographer who solved the mystery of her identity, with a...

 Althea : the life of tennis champion Althea Gibson